-Annual Retainer (\$)
+Annual Retainer (following May 11, 2023) (\$) Annual Retainer (prior to May 11, 2023) (\$)

 Board of Directors:

-All non-employee members 40,000
+All non-employee members 40,000 40,000

-Chairman 160,000
+Chairman 160,000 160,000

 Audit Committee:

-Chairman 15,000
+Chairman 20,000 15,000

-Non-Chairman members 7,500
+Non-Chairman members 10,000 7,500

 Compensation Committee:

-Chairman 10,000
+Chairman 15,000 10,000

-Non-Chairman members 5,000
+Non-Chairman members 7,500 5,000

 Nominating and Corporate Governance Committee:

-Chairman 8,000
+Chairman 10,000 8,000

-Non-Chairman members 4,000
+Non-Chairman members 5,000 4,000

 Under the policy, upon initial election or appointment to the Board, new non-employee directors will receive a one-time stock option grant to purchase 45,000 shares of our common stock, which will vest in equal quarterly installments over three years.
-In each subsequent year of a non-employee director's tenure, the director will receive an annual equity grant of options to purchase 27,500 shares of our common stock, which vests in full upon the earlier to occur of the first anniversary of the grant date or the date of the next annual meeting of stockholders.
+In each subsequent year of a non-employee director's tenure, the director will receive an annual equity grant of options to purchase 35,000 restricted stock units, which vests in full upon the earlier to occur of the first anniversary of the grant date or the date of the next annual meeting of stockholders.
 The exercise price of both the initial and annual equity awards will equal the fair market value of our common stock, as measured by reference to market quotations on Nasdaq, as of the grant date.
 Vesting of any equity award will cease if a director resigns from the Board or otherwise ceases to serve as a director, unless the Board determines that circumstances warrant continuation of vesting.

-In addition, each non-employee director is paid an annual retainer of \$40,000 for their services.
-Non-employee directors serving on committees of the Board are entitled to an additional annual payment, as set forth in the table above.
+In addition, each non-employee director is paid an annual retainer for their services on the Board and, if applicable, for serving on committees of the Board, in each case, as set forth in the table above.
 Such cash retainers are paid quarterly, and may be pro-rated based on the number of actual days served by the director during such calendar quarter.